MichaelRabek/rh-linux-poc/README.md

 - Run `make rh-start` to start the VM with the pre-installed disk

-**Note**: The automated installation uses the anaconda kickstart configuration in `anaconda-ks.cfg`.
+**Note**: The automated installation uses the anaconda kickstart configuration produced from in `anaconda-ks.cfg.template`.
+You will be asked to provide a `root` password for the `target-vm` at the beginning of the setup.
+If you are not running this as root, you will also be asked for **your** `sudo` afterwards.
+Do not confuse these!

 #### Method 2 Manual installation